zaknesler/forum/readme.md

 [Go to demo website](http://flynk.ml/)

+> I left error debugging on, so if something goes wrong, you can tell me what it is.

 ### Please note

 > I **HIGHLY** discourage installing this, because it is currently in development and when I push changes here; they often damage the integrity of this project.